 Interview with Sabrina White May 10 2019

-Interviewer: What would you say was your first reaction to drag was, were you kind of surprised were you like..
+Interviewer: What would you say was your first reaction to drag was, were you kind of like, surprised were you like?

-Interviewee: I was intrigued, I wanted to be on stage I came from a theater background myself, I did all the theaters and choirs so to me being able to express who I am is a bonus.
+Sabrina White: I was intrigued, I wanted to be on stage I came from a theater background myself, I’ve been in a lot of the theaters and choirs and stuff so to me being expressive in that way and no one knows who I am is like a bonus.

-Interviewee: It was a chance to be on stage again because after college I lost my voice so I couldn’t perform anymore on stage and sing anymore so it was a chance for me to be on stage again without having to singing.
+Sabrina White: It was just the chance to be on stage again because after college I actually had a tonsillectomy I lost my voice so I couldn’t perform any more on stage and sing anymore so…it was a chance for me to be on stage again without having to sing.
 Plus I was gay and I liked being on stage it was a way to meet boys.

 Interviewer: So how did your family and friends accept you getting into drag?

-Interviewee: My family actually disowned me when I was 15 years old so they have no idea what I do now they have no clue, my friends support me 100 percent though.
-Its always good to have good friends behind you.
+Sabrina White: My family actually disowned me when I was 15 years old, so they have no idea what I do now they had no clue.
+My friends support me 100 percent though, they’re always right behind me.
+It’s always good to have good friends behind you.